 The Bible is old.
 Not as old as it’s content – but it’s old.
 When something has been translated so many times and into so many languages, reasonable folks might assume it contains a few errors.
 The debate on Bible inerrancy continues moving forward under full steam.

 If there are a few bible bloopers, does it really matter?
 Let’s consider the question from two angles.
-One, from a Christian blogger.
-The other, from the Chicago Statement on Biblical Inerrancy.
+One, from a Christian blogger and the other from the Chicago Statement on Biblical Inerrancy.
 If you’re curious, scan this post.
 If you’re a student or have sincere doubt, take the time to read it carefully.

 A Creative “Imperfect Bible” Argument